QGenome - a useful tool for families with Inherited Cardiac Conditions (ICC)

 QGenome’s cardiac genomics page focuses primarily on ICC and helps healthcare professionals differentiate between patients with likely sporadic cardiac disease and those with a possible genetic/hereditary susceptibility for ICC.
 Genomic testing and risk assessment pathways have been developed for familial hypercholesterolaemia, aortopathies, vascular Ehlers Danlos Syndrome (vEDS), long QT syndrome and sudden cardiac death (primary care risk assessment), amongst others.

-The goal of QGenome is to identify more individuals and families with ICC and improve their long-term management through quicker access to specialised services.
+The goal of QGenome is to help identify more individuals and families with ICC and improve their long-term management through quicker access to specialised services.
 Do you recall seeing a patient when you wondered about a potential ICC in the past?
 If so, download QGenome now to see how it could help you in your day-today clinical practice…

 Guest User